bestbrain10/boxit/README.md

 # BoxitMain
 It is a simple Diary app, where you can record memorable moment.
 It is built with angular 4 and Node(Express)Js, with mysql(using `sequelize` as ORM).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+## Database
+Create a diary database on your mysql db client before running the app to enable it use the api

 ## Development server